-Mr. Dotson said on-street parking would not count towards, and Ms. Ragsdale agree on-street parking does not count.
+Mr. Dotson said on-street parking would not count towards meeting the parking requirement and Ms. Ragsdale agreed on-street parking does not count.
+(Note: at the following Planning Commission meeting staff clarified that, under some conditions, on-street parking could potentially satisfy the ordinance).